On this page:

 These areas are being protected so that they can continue to be enjoyed by current and future generations.

-The government is committed to declaring the Bass Coast as a ‘distinctive area and landscape’ to protect the environment, landscape and lifestyle.
+Bass Coast has been declared a ‘distinctive area and landscape’ to protect the environment, landscape and lifestyle.

 The Surf Coast is renowned for its excellent beaches, coastal biodiversity, and a wealth of recreation and tourism opportunities.
 It is also the gateway to the Great Ocean Road, a national heritage site.